 Filling the included Osprey Hydraulics Pack bottles of the Talon 6 is about as easy as it gets.
 Just unscrew the top, fill the bottle, and screw the top back on.
 It's nearly as straightforward as they come, and you don't have any potentially leaky bladder closures to worry about.
 There are two bottles to fill, so that adds a step, but that's just being nit-picky.

 The included water bottles are molded in a teardrop shape, a shape that is designed to contour around the storage compartment to maximize its capacity.
 While this design integrates well into the pack, it prevents the bottles from standing up on their own.
 We didn't find this to be a deal breaker, but it can be slightly inconvenient and takes a little getting used to.

 Earning a high score in this metric, this model comes highly recommended for those interested in a fanny-pack style that is easy to fill.
-If you've decided that a fanny-pack is now the best for your riding or hiking, we'd opt for the Osprey Synchro 10, which is a touch bigger, or any of the Camelbak models.
+If you've decided that a fanny-pack is not the best for your riding or hiking, we'd opt for the Osprey Syncro 12, which is a touch bigger, or any of the Camelbak models.

 The pack's wide hip straps wrap around the waist, and the one-inch wide nylon webbing is then secured with a plastic buckle on the front.
 The nylon webbing is adjustable from both sides to dial in the fit to your liking.
 While this attachment style is pretty standard, we found the one-inch width of the nylon webbing to be a little lacking and narrow for a pack of this type.
 With all of the weight of the pack being supported by the waist strap, we feel that a broader sized webbing would handle the load better and distribute the pressure more evenly across the stomach providing for more comfort, especially when using this pack for mountain biking.